talves/react-static-material-ui/README.md

 - File imports
 - Automatic Routing

-To get started, run `react-static create` and use the `material-ui` template.
+To get started, clone this repo and `yarn && yarn start`.